How to Manage Pests

-"Invasive" and "naturalized" are terms used frequently in reference to both non-native plants in wildland areas and to garden plants.
+"Invasive" and "naturalized" are terms used frequently in reference for both non-native plants in wildland areas and garden plants.
 The term "naturalized" is used to describe a non-native plant that is capable of surviving and reproducing without human intervention for an indefinite period.
-Naturalized plants that do not spread away from where they were introduced are not generally a significant problem either in a garden or in a natural habitat.
+Naturalized plants that do not spread away from where they were introduced and are not generally a significant problem either in a garden or in a natural habitat.
 However, naturalized species that do spread and survive in new areas are called invasive plants.

-Invasive plants cause ecological disruption to natural ecosystems, but the severity of the impact varies considerably based upon the plant species and the area being invaded.
-The worst invasive species, such as saltcedar (Tamarix ramosissima) or yellow starthistle (Centaurea solstitialis), have caused substantial changes to the character, condition, form, and nature of the invaded habitat.
+Invasive plants often cause ecological disruption to natural ecosystems, but the severity of the impact varies considerably based upon the plant species and the area being invaded.
+The worst invasive species, such as saltcedar, Tamarix ramosissima and yellow starthistle, Centaurea solstitialis, have caused substantial changes to the character, condition, form, and nature of the invaded habitat.
 In scientific literature, these species are sometimes referred to as landscape transformers.

-"Noxious" is a legal term, used by regulatory agencies, such as the California Department of Food and Agriculture (CDFA) and the U. S. Department of Agriculture Animal Plant Health Inspection Service (USDA-APHIS).
+"Noxious" is a legal term used by regulatory agencies, such as the California Department of Food and Agriculture (CDFA) and the U. S. Department of Agriculture Animal Plant Health Inspection Service (USDA-APHIS).
 To be considered noxious, a plant has to be listed on a noxious weed list maintained by one or both of these agencies.
 Listing is typically based upon the threat of this weed to agriculture or noncrop areas and allows these agencies, along with the county agricultural commissioner, to ban, quarantine, or eradicate these plants.
-In California, CDFA has started to list invasive plants based on their threat or impact to wildlands.
+In California, CDFA has more recently listed invasive plants based on their threat to or impact on wildlands.

 INVASIVE PLANTS OF CALIFORNIA

-California boasts the greatest amount of natural botanical diversity of any state in the U.S., with nearly 5000 native plant species.
-In addition to native species, there are about 1300 non-native species that have become established in the state.
-About 200 to 300 of these are weeds of agricultural crops, turf, or gardens.
-The remaining 1000 or so are naturalized plants of wildlands or disturbed non-crop areas, some of which are important invasive plants.
+California boasts the greatest natural botanical diversity of any state in the United States, with nearly 5,000 native plant species.
+In addition to native species, there are about 1,500 non-native species that have become established in the state.
+About 250 to 300 of these are weeds of agricultural crops, turf, or gardens.
+The remaining 1,200 or so are naturalized plants of wildlands or disturbed noncrop areas, some of which are important invasive plants.

-The California Invasive Plant Council (Cal-IPC), a nonprofit organization, has created a useful inventory of invasive plants.
-Using a process based upon 13 criteria, they have listed about 200 species as threats to California's wildlands.
+The California Invasive Plant Council (Cal-IPC), a nonprofit organization, has produced a useful inventory of invasive plants.
+Using a process based upon 13 criteria or questions, they have listed about 215 species as threats to California's wildlands (see www.cal-ipc.org).
 These 13 criteria fall into three groups:

 Invasive plants can cause significant economic and ecological damage in natural areas.
 From an economic standpoint, invasive species can reduce livestock forage quality and quantity, jeopardize animal and human health, increase the threat of fire or flooding, interfere with recreational activities, or lower land value.
 In addition, aquatic weeds can also impact the movement and navigation of private and commercial vessels, block irrigation systems, and impede livestock access to water.

-Invasive plants can also cause dramatic ecological changes that impact both plant and animal communities.
-This is often due to landscape transformations that reduce the adaptability and competitiveness of more desired native species.
-Such transformation can be caused by the excessive use of resources by invasive plants.
-This includes an increased ability to capture light, consume water or nutrients, or deplete gases (oxygen and carbon dioxide) in aquatic systems.
-For example, a 10,000 acre infestation of giant reed (Arundo donax) on the Santa Ana River in Orange County is estimated to use 57,000 acre feet more water per year than native vegetation.
+These include an increased ability to capture light, consume water or nutrients, or deplete gases (oxygen and carbon dioxide) in aquatic systems.
+For example, a 10,000-acre infestation of giant reed, Arundo donax, on the Santa Ana River in Orange County is estimated to use 57,000 acre feet more water per year than native vegetation.

-Invasive plants can also transform environments in many ways:
+Invasive plants can transform environments in many ways:

 It has been reported that sections of rivers heavily infested with giant reed plants are nearly devoid of songbirds due to a lack of food.
-Often native birds do not nest in the branching pattern that is characterized by many invasive plants.
+Often native birds do not nest in the branching pattern that is characteristic of many invasive plants.